charlie-vf/genshin-recipes-blog/README.md

 ## **Skeleton**

-All main pages follow the same general layout, bar the Create Recipe page.
+All main pages follow the same general layout.
 The layout is simple so all content is easily viewable for all users.

 Home, Following, Favourites, Made & Profile (for profile, recipes display is changed to profile content)